Get the latest exhibition, events and programming activities at Queensland Museum Kurilpa every month, with our free eNews straight to your inbox!

 See event details below for suitable session times.

-Join the rhythm, energy, and celebration of NAIDOC Week these school holidays with First Nations Hip Hop Dancing Kids Workshop, led by Butchulla, South Sea Islander and Gubbi Gubbi artist and performer Georgie Baumann!
+Join the rhythm, energy, and celebration of NAIDOC Week these school holidays with First Nations Hip Hop Dance Workshop for Kids, led by Butchulla, South Sea Islander and Gubbi Gubbi artist and performer Georgie Baumann!

 These sessions will fuse modern hip-hop moves with First Nations storytelling and cultural expression, creating a fun and empowering experience for young movers.
 Through dynamic choreography, rhythm, and movement, participants will connect with the vibrant traditions of Indigenous culture while celebrating the powerful role of dance in community and identity.